Clinical-Genomics-Linkoping/gms-JASEN/assets/prodigal-training-files/README.md

-# Here lies Prodigal species specific training files based on the following reference genomes.
+# Prodigal species specific training files based on the following reference genomes

-Open to suggestions.
+These training files are either downloaded from: https://github.com/mickaelsilva/prodigal_training_files/ or produced with the Makefile located in the project root directory.

 **Acinetobacter baumannii**
 [CP000521](https://www.ncbi.nlm.nih.gov/nuccore/CP000521)